Benjy0812/PixelSplash/phone/README.md

-# Phone Wallpapers 📱
+# 📱 Phone Wallpapers

-This folder contains wallpapers resized for **phone screens**, typically 1080×1920 pixels.
+1080x1920 wallpapers optimized for phones.

-These images are generated automatically from the originals to fit mobile devices perfectly.
+Resized from originals in the `/originals` folder.

-If you need help with resizing or want a different size, please contact me!
+Need help fitting your device?
+Just reach out! 🙌